datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 This design aims to provide you with an easy and high scalable design; however, it comes with the following drawbacks:

-1. External services can only be advertised as “Cluster Scope”: since all the incoming traffic has to pass through a subset of Kubernetes nodes, we need to be able to perform a second-stage load balancing to reach the “correct” node.
+1. External services can only be advertised with an `externalTrafficPolicy` of type  [“Cluster”](https://kubernetes.io/docs/reference/networking/virtual-ips/#external-traffic-policy): since all the incoming traffic has to pass through a subset of Kubernetes nodes, we need to be able to perform a second-stage load balancing to reach the “correct” node.
 2. Potential bottle necks for ingress/egress traffic
 3. BGP cannot be used to advertise the Pod subnets.
 4. Ingress nodes have two interfaces with different route tables, this adds additional complexity.